weigandconstruction/portico/README.md

 > Some things will just flat out not work.
 > Use at your own risk and expect breaking changes.

-**Hydra** is an Elixir library that generates HTTP API clients directly into your project from OpenAPI 3.0 specifications.
+**Portico** is an Elixir library that generates HTTP API clients directly into your project from OpenAPI 3.0 specifications.

-## 🎯 Why Hydra?
+## 🎯 Why Portico?

 This project was inspired by [this Dashbit blog post](https://dashbit.co/blog/sdks-with-req-stripe).
 As outlined in the post, there are some valid concerns with API clients in general: